Will A Drug-Free Workplace Lower Your Workers Comp Premium?

 Lowering Business Insurance Costs With a Drug-Free Workplace

-Many employers can save money on workers compensation premiums by maintaining a drug-free workplace.
+Many businesses can save money on workers compensation premiums by maintaining a drug-free workplace.
 Some employers may be eligible for a premium reduction through a state program.
 Others can save money by preventing accidents caused by impaired workers.

-Varies by Industry
+Drug Use Varies by State

 Federal and State Laws